EVBTales/EVBTales/AuburnE1.md

 “O-other groups?” you ask

 “Yeah.
-You didn’t think we were the only one doing this, did you?
+You didn’t think we were the only ones doing this, did you?
 Of course, we are the only ones that don’t charge a crazy fee.
-That also means we are working more for small villages and cities than for Kings who offer large rewards.”
+That also means we are working more for small villages and cities than for Crowned Tatum who offers large rewards.”
 Onyx explains.
 “We don’t have the credibility yet to be well known amongst many upper tier individuals, but we are well known by cities and villages.”

 Sacha and Carden return, Carden obviously brought down a few pegs.
 All is silent for an awkward moment before Sacha nudges Carden forward.
 “Rowen, can I talk with you?”

 “S-sure.” you respond, but you stay sitting up on the bench of the wagon.

 “Just the two of us.”
 Carden adds.

 You look to Sacha standing behind Carden and they nod in encouragement.
 Slipping down from the bench you walk a little ways off, Carden following along behind you.
 “Look, I’m sorry.”
 Carden starts once we are a suitable distance away without looking into your eyes.
 “I’m confused and angry and I’m taking it out on you.
 You don’t even remember what happened and that isn’t fair to you.”

 “I-I don’t know w-what I did t-to upset you, b-but I don’t want you t-to be m-mad at me.
 W-what did I do t-to hurt you?”

 Carden looks up at you for the first time with a little confusion in their eyes.
 “You really want to listen to me talk about all of this?”
 You nod slightly.
 Carden takes a moment to collect the thoughts they mean to express, eyes down at the ground once more.
 “We loved each other, but we had our problems.
 You were always so focused on becoming a monster hunter of great renown.
 You were so focused on your goal that sometimes I would get forgotten and tossed to the side.
 I would become just another member of the group instead of someone you loved.
 I had my own problems too.
 I’ve always had questions about becoming a monster hunter.
 I always felt there had to be another way besides just killing.
 With it never coming into question in your mind and always being questioned by mine, we often fought about all of this.
 It was rather refreshing to see you solve a problem other than with killing.
 Maybe we can start over and if you can be different, so can I.” Carden looks back up to you.
 “Part of why I have been angry has also been that I really do still love you, even if you don’t love me.”

 You let this little speech pour over you and sink in.
 “I-I want to t-try again.”
 Carden smiles at you and grabs your hand.